For daily wit & wisdom, sign up for the Almanac newsletter.

 Body

-When we “fall back” this November, will it be the last time?
+When we “spring forward” this March, will it be the last time?
 The Senate passed a bill to make Daylight Saving Time permanent, yet it never passed the House.
 What’s next?
 Is Daylight Saving Time going to end?
 Why do we have to change the clocks?
 Learn more, including why many Americans—from farmers to scientists—dislike the twice-yearly time reset.

 On the second Sunday in March, we set our clocks forward 1 hour, beginning Daylight Saving Time.
 Then, on the first Sunday in November, we set our clocks back 1 hour, signaling the end of Daylight Saving Time and a return to Standard Time.
 See this year’s DST dates.